notsnakesilent/VMPStatic/README.md

 ## Features

 - Static VMProtect unpacking
-- Compatible with VMProtect 1.x, 2.x, and 3.x patterns
+- Compatible with VMProtect 1.x, 2.x, and 3.x patterns (Until 3.10.5, VMP stopped using LZMA as compression algorithm)
 - Analysis of PE headers and sections
 - Detection of VMProtect sections and stubs
 - Reconstruction of packed images